Create a job advertisement

 They’ll help you write your expression of interest and provide a unique link for you to promote it or write and publish your job advertisement (as requested) to:

-The Recruitment and selection directive sets out the information you must include in your job ad.
+The directive relating to recruitment and selection sets out the information you must include in your job ad.
 Your agency decides whether you need to include this in the job ad itself or in an attachment such as the role description.

 Short description